On the arity gap of polynomial functions: Arity gap of polynomial functions over fields of characteristic

 \section{Arity gap of polynomial functions over fields of characteristic $0$}

 We now consider the case of polynomial functions over fields of characteristic $0$.
-Unlike polynomials over fields of characteristic $2$ (see Proposition~\ref{prop diagoddsuppchar2}), it turns out that in the current case there is no polynomial function $f \colon F^n \to F$ whose restriction $f|_{F^n_{=}}$ is nonconstant and determined by $\oddsupp$.
+Unlike polynomial functions over fields of characteristic $2$ (see Proposition~\ref{prop diagoddsuppchar2}), it turns out that in the current case there is no polynomial function $f \colon F^n \to F$ whose restriction $f|_{F^n_{=}}$ is nonconstant and determined by $\oddsupp$.

+We first recall the notion of partial derivative in the case of polynomial functions.
+We denote the \emph{partial derivative} of a polynomial $p \in F[x_1, \dots, x_n]$ with respect to its $i$-th variable by $\partial_i p$, and we define it by the following rules.
+The $i$-th partial derivative of a monomial is defined by the rule